AheadGameStudio/Argode/docs/api/managers.md

 **Key Responsibilities:**
 *   Registering and retrieving character definitions.
+*   **Integrates with `CharacterDefinitionManager` to manage detailed character data and expressions (v2 feature).**
-*   Displaying and hiding characters with specified expressions and positions.
+*   Displaying and hiding characters with characters with specified expressions and positions.
 *   Managing character-specific visual effects.

+**Important Notes:**
+*   **`show_scene` Deprecation:** The `show_scene` method within `CharacterManager` is deprecated.
+For displaying characters on screen, it is now recommended to use the `LayerManager`'s functionalities, which provide more flexible and robust control over visual layers.
+*   **Legacy Script Compatibility:** For compatibility with older scripts, Argode provides a fallback mechanism for previous `CharacterManager` methods.
+However, it is highly recommended to update your scripts to use the latest `LayerManager` functionalities for character display.

 ### `LayerManager`